kimikini/Support-Vector-Regression-Risk-Quadrangle-Framework-Case-Studies/README.md

 Risk Quadrangle → connects regression with:

-Quantile-based risk measures

-Symmetric conditional quantiles

-Distributionally Robust Regression (DRR)
-→ ν-SVR can be interpreted as a DRO problem
+Quantile-based risk measures, Symmetric conditional quantiles, Distributionally Robust Regression (DRR) → ν-SVR can be interpreted as a DRO problem

 **Implementation**